-The authority for Rule 25-4.118, F.A.C., is found in Section 364.603, F.S., which is a section that the Commission is authorized to waiver under Section 364.337(c), F.S.
+The authority for Rule 25-4.118, F.A.C., is found in Section 364.603, F.S., which is a section that we are authorized to waive under Section 364.337(2), F.S.

-AT&T should provide for a seamless transition while with the least amount of disruption to the customers.
+AT&T shall provide for a seamless transition with the least amount of disruption to the customers.
 The customers should not experience any interruption of service or switching fees.
-Staff believes it would be appropriate for the Commission to contact VCI's affected customers to notify them of the change to AT&T and to advise them of their available choices.
-AT&T should be required to provide the Commission with all necessary customer information of current VCI customers to allow the Commission to contact them.
+We direct our staff to contact VCI's affected customers to notify them of the change to AT&T and to advise them of their available choices.
+AT&T shall provide all necessary customer information of current VCI customers to allow notification.

-Staff believes that in this instance it is appropriate to waive the carrier selection requirements of Rule 25-4.118, Florida Administrative Code.
+Additionally, we find it appropriate to waive the carrier selection requirements of Rule 25-4.118, F.A.C.
 If prior authorization is required in this event, customers may fail to respond to a request for authorization or neglect to select another carrier.
-Furthermore, staff believes that granting this waiver will avoid unnecessary slamming complaints during this transition.
+Furthermore, we find that granting this waiver will avoid unnecessary slamming complaints during this transition.

-Therefore, if the Commission approves Issue 3, staff recommends that the Commission waive the carrier selection requirements of Rule 25-4.118, Florida Administrative Code, to allow VCI customers who do not select another carrier to seamlessly transfer over to AT&T effective as of the date of the consummating order.
-AT&T should be ordered to serve VCI's existing Lifeline customers during a transitional period where former VCI customers can choose to stay with AT&T at AT&T's Lifeline existing rates and terms or select another carrier of their choice.
-AT&T should also be required to provide the Commission with all necessary customer information of current VCI customers to allow the Commission to contact them.
+Therefore, we hereby approve the waiver of the carrier selection requirements of Rule 25-4.118, F.A.C., to allow VCI customers who do not select another carrier to seamlessly transfer over to AT&T effective as of the date of the consummating order.
+AT&T shall serve VCI's existing Lifeline customers during a transitional period where former VCI customers can choose to stay with AT&T at AT&T's Lifeline existing rates and terms or select another carrier of their choice.
+AT&T shall also provide all necessary customer information of current VCI customers to allow for notification.